Bhavanib08/RBF-from-scartch/README.md

 # RBF Neural Network
-# Created an RBF Network to approximate the mapping defined by:
+# *-* Created an RBF Network based on Gaussian kernel functions with spread function